mhujer/fio-api-php/README.md

 Fio bank REST API implementation in PHP.
 It allows you to download and iterate through account balance changes.

+[There is a Symfony Bundle](https://github.com/mhujer/fio-api-bundle) for using this library in a Symfony app.

 Usage
 ----
 1. Install the latest version with `composer require mhujer/fio-api-php`